The author greatly appreciates the effort and contributions made by the following people who have helped to complete this project.

 Jack Barnicoat, the great grandson of the man whose company made our Soldiers’ Monument has graciously contributed wonderful pictures and comments about the granite artists and artisans from a time now long gone in Quincy, Massachusetts.

-Richard Aberini, Curator of the Littleton Museum in Littleton, New Hampshire has provided information and pictures of our monument’s twin in Littleton.
-The fabulous picture of their monument’s dedication ceremony makes me happy for them and sad for York as we have yet to see the equal here.
+Richard Aberini, Curator of the Littleton Museum in Littleton, New Hampshire has provided information and pictures of our monument’s twin at the time of its dedication in Littleton.

 Rick Mace, Tax Assessor for the Town of York for seeing through the financial weeds and making sense of the numbers.

 Steve Burns, Town Manager of York, Maine for his encouragement and willingness to see the Soldiers’ Monument information and pictures on the town’s web site.